Together in Financial Health

 I have worked and lived on three different continents and appreciate the diversity of how people connect, engage, and learn.

-Over the last few years, I have worked as a financial therapist and have spoken to individuals whose needs fall within a coaching realm, meaning they are not needing an expert to diagnose or treat them related to a mental health disorder.
-Essentially, they are at a good place but want to work together to get to a great place.
+Over the last 3 years, I have worked as a financial therapist and have spoken to individuals whose needs fall within a coaching realm, meaning they are not needing an expert to assess, diagnose, or treat them related to a mental health disorder.
+Essentially, they are at a good place but want to work together to get to a great place with identified goals and outcomes.
 Thus, I started offering consulting and coaching to serve those needs.
 If you want more information about my work as a financial therapist, you can find me at Koru Financial Therapy.

-I have done my own work in the area of financial health and know that coming from a divorced, Catholic, lower-income family, shaped my money messages in early adulthood that left me feeling overwhelmed, confused, and without a clear path forward.
-Through challenging these money messages as well as general and self-education, I now have the hindsight to say that personal finance/money is not hard and does not require a certain degree.
+I have done my own work in the area of financial health and know that coming from a divorced, Catholic, lower-income family, shaped my money messages in early adulthood which left me feeling shamed, overwhelmed, confused, and without a clear path how to balance a life of service with financial health.
+Through altering these money messages as well as general and self-education, I have an intentional and balanced relationship with money.
+Financial health has been a pillar in my marriage and we are four short years away from financial independence.

-Subscribe to my list to get the best tips, resources, and opportunities to improve your financial health.
+Subscribe to my newsletter to get my latest blog post, tips, resources, and opportunities to improve your financial wellbeing.

 No worries, your info will not be shared.